longhorn/website/content/docs/1.3.0/deploy/upgrade/longhorn-manager.md

 To upgrade the Longhorn App, make sure which Rancher UI the existing Longhorn App was installed with.
 There are two Rancher UIs, one is the Cluster Manager (old UI), and the other one is the Cluster Explorer (new UI).
 The Longhorn App in different UIs considered as two different applications by Rancher.
 They cannot upgrade to each other.
 If you installed Longhorn in the Cluster Manager, you need to use the Cluster Manager to upgrade Longhorn to a newer version, and vice versa for the Cluster Explorer.

+> Note: Because the Cluster Manager (old UI) is being deprecated, we provided the instruction to migrate the existing Longhorn installation to the Longhorn chart in the Cluster Explorer (new UI) [here](https://longhorn.io/kb/how-to-migrate-longhorn-chart-installed-in-old-rancher-ui-to-the-chart-in-new-rancher-ui/)

 Different Rancher UIs screenshots.
 - The Cluster Manager (old UI)
 {{< figure src="/img/screenshots/install/cluster-manager.png" >}}